orokos/RCLootCouncil_EPGP/README.md

 ## Commands
 ######
++ For most of the commands with arguments, run them in-game without argument show detailed help message.
 + **/rc epgp**   Open the RCLootCouncil - EPGP settings
 + **/rc gp name reason [amount]** Award GP to a character.
-Use '/rc gp help' for the detailed usage.
 + **/rc undogp name [reason]** Undo the most recent GP operations to a character.
-Use '/rc undogp help' for the detailed usage.
++ **/rc massep reason amount [formulas, ...]** Mass EP award using CustomEP.
++ **/rc ep name reason amount** Award EP to a player.
++ **/rc recurep reason amount period [formulas, ...]** Start recurring EP award using Custom EP.
++ **/rc stoprecur** Stop recurring award.
++ **/rc zs name reason amount** ZeroSum EP award.
++ **/rc zsr name reason amount** ZeroSum EP award by role.
++ **/rc zsdr name reason amount** ZeroSum EP award by detailed role.

 ## Tips
 + **Easily award GP when the raid member changes his mind after responsed to RCLootCouncil, BEFORE the loot is distributed.**
 Often a person click "Pass" and later tells the loot master that he actually wants this item.
 You may find it hard to award GP to him because the award GP button awards 0GP to person who pass.
-Simply click "Change Response" button to change his reponse to fix this problem.
+Simply click "Change Response" button to change his response to fix this problem.

 + **Easily fix GP when the raid member changes his mind AFTER the loot is distributed.**
 If two raid members notifies the loot master and trades the loot after RCLootCouncil session ends and GP has been awarded, you can easily fix the GP of two members.
 Use '/rc history' to open the history frame.
 Find the item and undo the GP operation to the origin awardee in the Rightclick menu.
 Then change the name of awardee in the rightclick menu.
 Then award the GP to the new awardee.

 ## Planned Features
 ######
-+ Enhancement to how EP is rewarded.
-  + Add features similar to quick DKP v2 that gives different EP percentage to players offline, out of zone, different guild rank, using alt, etc.
-  + Add ZeroSum EP Award among raid members in the zone.
-Many guild gives player minus EP if they make mistakes, but it is unfair to the people in the zone and good for subs because subs can never make a mistake.
-ZeroSum EP Award will help to solve this problem by moving EP of the player who makes a mistake to other players in the raid zone.
-This will make the average EP of players in the raid zone and subs unchanged, so it will be fair for everyone.
++ Feel free to send your ideas on Curseforge.

 ## Known Issues
 + This module always put columns "EP", "GP" and "PR" at the rightmost of voting frame.
 You cant use "RCLootCouncil - ExtraUtilities" to disable, set width or position of these columns at the moment.
 This module does not affect other columns from ExtraUtilities.